Kourtney Kardashian And Justin Bieber Spotted Together Again — At Church

 Are Kourtney Kardashian and Justin Bieber back on?

 Following an outing last month, the rumored couple has been photographed together yet again while attending a church service in Los Angeles on Wednesday night.
-As a report revealed on February 9, Kourtney Kardashian and Justin Bieber were photographed outside of pastor Rich Wilkerson Jr.’s church following rumors claiming Kardashian’s ex-boyfriend, Scott Disick, has moved on with someone new.
+As a report revealed on February 9, Kourtney Kardashian and Justin Bieber were photographed outside of Pastor Rich Wilkerson Jr.’s church following rumors claiming Kardashian’s ex-boyfriend, Scott Disick, has moved on with someone new.

 “[Kourtney Kardashian] looked glam for the occasion with full makeup and black heels but wrapped up in an oversize coat to conceal her outfit,” the Daily Mail revealed to readers, along with several photos of the alleged couple.
 Meanwhile, the outlet continued, “Justin arrived in a puffy bomber jacket and tan pants as he waited at a gate to be let in.”